jjrodcast/ApoloApp-MVVM/README.md

 # ApoloApp-MVVM
-This repository was created using MVVM pattern with Kotlin and RxJava, besides that for a better result it uses LiveData.
+This repository was created using MVVM pattern with Kotlin and RxJava, besides that for better results it uses LiveData.
 The audio player is just a plus but it's not working correctly.
 Clone the repository and make the changes you want. :)